 Go to the relevant discussion by clicking on the section headings below.
 We will organise our discussion under the different interesting changes in the pronunciation of English; there is no attempt to give an exhaustive or even a representative description of changes.
 (A reminder: most sections employ the phonetic alphabet.
 If you haven’t uploaded Times Roman Phonetic into your computer, you won’t be able to read the pages properly.
 Go to the homepage for instructions.)

-When you’re ready to take the quiz based on this topic, go to the IVLE page and click on ‘Assessment’ on the left, and then on ‘Phonology’.
+When you’re ready to take the quiz based on this topic, go to the Canvas page and click on ‘Quiz’ on the left, and then on ‘Phonology’.

 I need to add that it is not the aim of this module to give you a complete description of English phonemes.
 We will give you sufficient background to be able to describe some changes and developments unambiguously.